MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/hardware-inventory-views-configuration-manager.md

 ### v_GS_INSTALLED_EXECUTABLE

 Lists information about the installed executable files (files with the extension .exe) on Configuration Manager clients found through Asset Intelligence.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_INSTALLED_SOFTWARE

 Lists information about the installed software applications on Configuration Manager clients found through Asset Intelligence.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column and with Asset Intelligence views by using the **SoftwareCode0** and **SoftwarePropertiesHash0** columns.

 ### v_GS_INSTALLED_SOFTWARE_CATEGORIZED

 Lists information about the installed software applications on Configuration Manager clients found through Asset Intelligence.
 This view contains the information in the **v_GS_INSTALLED_SOFTWARE** view and joins several other tables to provide additional details about the installed software.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column and with Asset Intelligence views by using the **SoftwareCode0**, **SoftwarePropertiesHash0**, **FamilyID**, **CategoryID**, and **SoftwareID** columns.

 ### v_GS_INSTALLED_SOFTWARE_MS

 Lists information about the installed Microsoft software applications on Configuration Manager clients found through Asset Intelligence.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_KEYBOARD_DEVICE